 Texas Beef Industry Watches Futures in Wake of Mad Cow Discovery

 The disease was discovered when the cow was selected for random sampling.
-It did not enter the food supply.
-Mad cow disease cannot be transmitted through milk.
+It did not enter the food supply, and mad cow disease cannot be transmitted through milk.

 “I feel pretty good that we’ll be able to move forward.
 The fact that there is an all-time low in the number of Texas and U.S. beef herds also indicates that maybe it won’t have an economic impact," said Staples.